abdelmaksou/-RISC--V-Disassembler/README.md

-This project represents a trial to implement a RISC-V disassemble.
+This project represents a trial to implement a RISC-V disassembler.

 # How to use:
 If you want to run it online and open it from your mobile phone, the required statement to run it is (Ngrok http 18080)